Lesley Lewis (art historian): Biography and research

 On leaving the Courtauld in 1937, her first job was as registrar of the City and Guilds of London Art School in Kennington.
-During the Second World War she additionally worked as a clerk in her family's Lincoln's Inn law firm, as well as serving as a fire lookout.
+During the Second World War, Lewis additionally worked as a clerk in her family's Lincoln's Inn law firm, as well as serving as a fire lookout.
 Lewis published a "pioneering article" in 1938 on 18th-century British antiquarians Nicholas Revett and James Stuart (nicknamed "Athenian"), who co-wrote The Antiquities of Athens and Other Monuments of Greece.

 In 1944, she married Dr David James Lewis, a medical entomologist who researched the insect vectors of tropical diseases such as leishmaniasis and malaria.
 He was the son of the rector of Shenfield, near her childhood home.
 The couple did not have children.
 After her marriage, Lewis's research was always fitted around the travel commitments associated with her husband's work on tropical diseases, which resulted in a wide and eclectic selection of research topics.
 They moved to the Sudan, where he was posted; there Lesley Lewis worked at the Agricultural Research Institute at Wad Medani as librarian and clerk, studying law by correspondence course in her spare time.
 She and her husband returned to London in 1955, after Sudan became independent from Britain.
 She was called to the Bar in 1956, becoming one of the earliest female members of Lincoln's Inn; although she did not practise, her legal training was important to her subsequent conservation work.

 In the late 1950s and early 1960s, she researched materials in the London Public Record Office and the Vienna archives of the Holy Roman Empire relating to the Jacobite Court-in-Exile in 18th-century Rome of James Francis Edward Stuart, the so-called "Old Pretender", and British travellers on the Grand Tour.
 She collated the covert correspondence between Cardinal Alessandro Albani and Horace Mann, the English ambassor to Florence.
 Her book Connoisseurs and Secret Agents in Eighteenth Century Rome, published in 1961, focuses on the secret relationship between Albani, a Hanoverian sympathiser, and Philipp von Stosch, a Prussian antiquarian and collector who was unmasked as a spy for the British government.
 The book was well received, and was praised by art historian Brinsley Ford for its "judgement in selection" and "skill in presentation".

 A subsequent area of interest was Georgian funerary monuments in Colonial Jamaica.
 Lewis's obituary in The Times credits her research with stimulating the formation of the Georgian Society of Jamaica.
 She also published articles on Georgian architecture, including Greenwich Hospital Chapel by James Stuart and Home House by Robert Adam, the building that formerly housed the Courtauld Institute.